idkwhatimdoingimserious/Pump-Fun-Sniper-Solana/README.md

 # Pump-Fun-Sniper-Solana
 Solana tool to buy the latests coins on Pump.Fun as well as the King of The Hill coins.
 Set your inteded profit % to automatically sell once reached.
 Custom RPC support.
 Simply add your private key, the RPC you wish to use and you're ready to go.

-contact me at tg @ccc3666
+contact me at tg @ccc3666 with any questions!

 To run: